cbergmeir/cc2425/session4/README.md

 ```

-As an alternative to the .yaml definition file, we could also have created the webserver application by pulling the image direct with this command:
+As an alternative to the .yaml definition file, we could also have created the webserver application by pulling the image directly with this command:
 ```
 $  kubectl create deployment webserver --image=nginx:alpine --replicas=3 --port=80
 ```